 The slow realization of the most urgent crisis facing humanity

 Presented on the eve of the 2021 United Nations Climate Change Conference, Peter Harrington is pleased to offer for sale One Hundred Seconds to Midnight; an unparalleled assemblage of original books, maps, manuscripts, photographs, ephemera, and art chronicling the long history of climate change and environmentalism.

 In 2015 the World Health Organization declared climate change “the greatest threat to global health in the twenty-first century”.
 This collection traces the long journey that has brought us to our current, pivotal moment.

 Peter Harrington is proud to partner with the World Land Trust on this project and will donate a portion of the sale proceeds to fund their efforts to protect the world’s most biologically significant and threatened habitats and wildlife.

 The One Hundred Seconds to Midnight collection is currently on display at Peter Harrington in Mayfair, London.
 Price on request.

 Specialist, Peter Harrington

-By Dr Jonathan Barnard, CEO of World Land Trust (WLT)
+By Dr Catherine Barnard, CEO of World Land Trust (WLT)

 From Aristotle’s Meteorology to Apollo 8’s photograph of Earth from space in 1968, a long chain of knowledge connects us all over the centuries to a past we must learn from; and this is where projects like this come in.
 As the incredible One Hundred Seconds to Midnight collection attests, understanding of planetary challenges – and the power of collective action to address them – goes back much further than we sometimes think.